In-Home Veterinary Hospice and End of Life Care for your Beloved Pet

 Just like birth, death is difficult to predict.
 We try our best to accommodate your pet’s needs as much as we can, but we are NOT able to provide emergency euthanasias.

-What do I need to prepare?
+What do I need to prepare for an in-home euthanasia?

 Should my other pets be there?